 a flexible tube (catheter) will be put in place of the needle and the tubing will

-be attached for a day or two.
+be attached for -1 to 2 days.
 You will stay in the hospital until the catheter is

 will be put on the area.

 Fluid samples may be sent to a lab.

 You may have a chest X-ray taken right after the procedure.
 This is to make sure your